 Kimberley Cameron was the co-founder of Knightsbridge Publishing Company with offices in New York and Los Angeles.
 In 1993 she became partners with Dorris Halsey of The Reece Halsey Agency, founded in 1957.
 Among its clients have been Aldous Huxley, William Faulkner, Upton Sinclair, and Henry Miller.
 She opened Reece Halsey North in 1995 and Reece Halsey Paris in 2006.
 Her associate Elizabeth Evans opened Reece Halsey New York in 2008, and in 2009 the agency became Kimberley Cameron & Associates.

 Michael Neff Michael Neff is the creator and director of Algonkian Writer Conferences and the New York Pitch Conference, as well as other Algonkian events.
-As a result of his "Algonkian method" workshops and his own editorial expertise, Michael and his programs have ushered dozens of authors over the past several years into agent contracts as well as publication contracts with major houses, including such novels as ON MAGGIE'S WATCH by Ann Garvin, LIPSTICK IN AFGHANISTAN by Roberta Gately, CROAK by Gina Damico, THE WISDOM OF HAIR by Kim Boykin, and more.
-He routinely works closely with literary agents and senior publishing house editors in New York to locate and tap potential in budding new authors working in a variety of genres. ... [more].
+As a result of his "Algonkian method" workshops and his own editorial expertise, Michael and his programs have ushered dozens of authors over the past several years into agent contracts as well as publication contracts with major houses, including such novels as ON MAGGIE'S WATCH by Ann Garvin, LIPSTICK IN AFGHANISTAN by Roberta Gately, CROAK by Gina Damico, THE WISDOM OF HAIR by Kim Boykin, THE EDGE OF NORMAL by Carla Norton, and more.
+He is an agent with AEI Films and Books in LA and his most recent sales include RISE OF THE AMERICAN CORPORATE SECURITY STATE by Beatrice Edwards to Berrett-Koehler and KILLER ON THE WALL by Wendy Eckel to Thomas Dunne. ... [more].

 Ibrahim Ahmad is senior editor at Akashic Books.
 He has acquired and edited dozens of titles for the completely independent Brooklyn-based company, which is dedicated to publishing urban literary fiction, general fiction, crime fiction, and political nonfiction by authors who are either ignored by the mainstream, or who have no interest in working within the ever-consolidating ranks of the major corporate publishers.